RainCandyTech/FPArchiveIndex/README.md

 The last version is v32.0.0.465.
 ### Tech Specs
 Before version 30, this version is available for customers all around the world.</br>
-Beginning from version 30, the international version is not available for customers in mainland China.</br>
+Beginning from version 30, this version is not available for customers in mainland China.</br>
 After it released, if Chinese users still visiting Adobe's Flash Player Download Site,</br>
 they will be redirected to ZhongCheng's "Flash Player China Official Website".</br>
 If they downloaded the exe installer of international version and tried to install,</br>